Multi-modal Relational Item Representation Learning for Inferring Substitutable and Complementary Items: Experiments

 \subsubsection{\textbf{Evaluation Protocol}}

-Per test relationship in $Y_{\text{sub}}$ and $Y_{\text{com}}$, we sample 1000 negatives uniformally.
-We rank the test relationship against the negatives and evaluate the performance using Hit Ratio (H@10), Mean Reciprocal Rank (M@10), and NDCG@10 (N@10).
+For each test edge in $Y_{\text{sub}}$ and $Y_{\text{com}}$, we uniformly sample 1000 negative items that are not connected to the source item under the same relation type.
+We rank the true target item against the 1000 negatives and report Hit Ratio (H@10), MRR@10 (denoted as M@10), and NDCG@10 (N@10).